 It is quite understandable that everyone needs a constant source of income, but most people do not have a huge amount of capital to start a business.
 So in this article, I decided to do a compilation of the top 10 low cost small scale business ideas in India.
 These opportunities and ideas can be acted upon by men, women, students, kids, teenagers, employees, etc. So if you are still in a learning mode, then let’s proceed.

-Small Business Opportunities in India
+Small Business Opportunities in India for 2017

-Top 10 Profitable Small Scale Business ideas in India with Low Investment
+Top 10 Profitable Small Scale Business ideas in India with Low Investment in 2017

 1. School and Office Supplies